Peaks are preserved under run-sorting: Descents in a permutation after run-sort

-We must show that the composition $\insStay_a \circ \insSwap_a$ is injective.
-First, given $\insStay_a$, we can recover $a$ (it is the entry immediately to the left of $n$), and this allow us to identify $k$ and $\gamma_2$.
+\end{lemma} \begin{proof} Since $\insSwap_a(\pi)$ is well-defined for $(a,\pi)\in D_n$, it follows that the map in \eqref{eq:swapStayMap} is also well-defined.
+Now, given the output of $\insStay_a$, we can recover $a$ (it is the entry immediately to the left of $n$) and thus $k$.
+It now suffices to show that $\insSwap_a$ is injective on the set of permutations which are not $a$-peak-admissible.
+However, given the output of $\insSwap_a(\pi)$ for some known $a$, we can identify $k$ and then also $\gamma_2$ for $\pi$.
 Now $\gamma_1$ is the lex-largest run whose first entry is less than $k$.
-With all this information, it is clear that we can produce $\pi$ from $\insSwap_a(\pi)$.

-The fact that \eqref{eq:peakNonAdmissible} holds follows from \eqref{eq:insSwapDef} --- it is evident that $n$ is a peak-value, and that $k$ is now the starting point of a run in $\pi$.
-All other peak-values are preserved. \end{proof}
+It is now clear that we can recover $\pi$ from $\insStay_a(\insSwap_a(\pi))$.
+The fact that \eqref{eq:peakNonAdmissible} holds follows from comparing \eqref{eq:runsOfPi} with \eqref{eq:insSwapLexSorted} ---it is evident that $n$ is a peak-value, and that $k$ is now a starting point of a run in $\pi$ (so in particular, not a peak-value).
+All other peak-values after run-sort are preserved. \end{proof}